 Pooled safety data evaluation

-The safety of ADYNOVATE was evaluated in 365 patients (children and adults) with severe hemophilia A who received at least 1 dose of ADYNOVATE in 6 completed multi-center, prospective, open label clinical studies and 1 ongoing clinical study.
+The safety of ADYNOVATE was evaluated in 478 previously treated patients (PTPs) and previously untreated patients (PUPs) with severe hemophilia A who received at least one dose of ADYNOVATE in 7 clinical

 Study results